Cristián Uribe

-Cristián Roberto Uribe Lara ([kɾisˈtjan uˈɾiβe ˈlaɾa], born 1 August 1976) is a Chilean former footballer who played as a midfielder.
+Cristián Roberto Uribe Lara ([kɾisˈtjan uˈɾiβe ˈlaɾa], born 1 August 1976) is a Chilean former professional footballer who played as a midfielder.

 Uribe was mainly associated with Huachipato and Everton de Viña del Mar, but represented other clubs, amongst them, Colo-Colo and Benfica.
 He also earned seven caps for Chile, five of those for the under–17 side at the 1995 FIFA World Youth Championship in the United Arab Emirates.

 Club career

 Early career and Benfica

 Born in Concepción, Chile, Uribe began at Huachipato, receiving his first promotion for the first team in 1994, at the age of 18.
 He established himself as a first team player after good performances in the 1995 FIFA World Youth Championship.
 In 1999, the 22-year old was loaned for Colo-Colo but did not have a good individual season, as Colo-Colo was going through difficult times, finishing in fourth in the league and having three managers in one season.
 In January, he went on a second loan deal, but now to Benfica of the Portuguese Liga.

-He made his debut on 9 January in a Derby de Lisboa against Sporting CP.
-Three days later he scored a double against Amora in the Taça de Portugal and added another on 25th, in a 1–3 loss to Sporting in the same competition.
+He made his debut on 9 January in a Lisbon derby against Sporting CP.
+Three days later he scored a double against Amora in the Taça de Portugal and added another on 25th, in a 3–1 loss to Sporting in the same competition.
 Uribe played 13 games in half a season, with four goals netted.
 In the following year, his playing time under José Mourinho was vastly reduced, so he mutually terminated his loan deal in January 2001.